 Did Pilgrims Eat Turkey at Thanksgiving?

-Nobody is sure if turkey was served at the harvest celebration held by the pilgrims of Plymouth colony in 1621.
+The short answer: Nobody is sure if turkey was served at the harvest celebration held by the pilgrims of Plymouth colony in 1621, but “wild fowl” was certainly mentioned in historical accounts.

 The best existing account of the Pilgrims’ harvest feast comes from colonist Edward Winslow, author of Mourt’s Relation: A Journal of the Pilgrims at Plymouth.
 Winslow’s first-hand account of the first Thanksgiving included no explicit mention of turkey.
-He does, however, mention the Pilgrims gathering “wild fowl” for the meal, although that could just as likely have meant ducks or geese.
-We also know that the Wampanoag Indians brought five deer with them, so venison was on the menu.
+He does, however, mention the Pilgrims gathering “wild fowl“ for the meal, although that could just as likely have meant ducks or geese.
+Turkeys are a possibility, but were not a common food in that time.
+We also know that the Wampanoag Native Americans brought five deer with them, so venison was on the menu.
 Also, seafood was plentiful and common at that time, including lobsters and clams.

 Specifically, Edward Winslow’s account states: